Zelkova serrata: Threats

 The threats to this tree include colder temperature, which often result in twig dieback.
 It is highly resistant to Dutch elm disease, which makes it a good replacement tree for American elm.
 Zelkova serrata is similar in appearance to the elms, though may be distinguished by its unwinged fruit and leaves which are symmetrical rather than uneven at their base.
 Zelkova serrata also shows good resistance to elm leaf beetle and Japanese beetle.

 The tree is prone to fungus Griphosphaerioma zelkovicola which was first observed in Japan on the bark of Zelkova serrata trees in 2003.

-Cultivation and uses
+Cultivation

 Zelkova serrata is planted as a lawn or park tree for its attractive bark, leaf color and vase shape.
 It provides good shade and has an easy fall cleanup.
 It is easy to transport, and often available in burlap form.
 It is also commonly used for bonsai; its attractive shape and colors make it a popular choice for the art.
 It is often grown as an ornamental tree, both in its native area and in Europe and North America.
 The first cultivation outside of Asia was by Philipp Franz von Siebold, who introduced it to the Netherlands in 1830.
-Recently, it has been planted as a "street tree" in New York City.
+Recently, it has been planted as a "street tree" in New York City and Philadelphia.
 In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.